History of Malta: Temple period (3850 BC–2350 BC)

 A second wave of colonization arrived from Sicily in around 3850 BC.
-Prof. Caroline Malone has said: "Given the restricted land space of Malta, it is remarkable that the second colonisation survived for 1,500 years.
+Archaeologist Caroline Malone has said: "Given the restricted land space of Malta, it is remarkable that the second colonisation survived for 1,500 years.
 This sort of settlement stability is unheard of in Europe and is impressive in terms of how they were able to live on an ever-degrading land for such a period of time."

 One of the most notable periods of Malta's history is the temple period, starting around 3600 BC.
 The Ġgantija Temple in Gozo is one of the oldest free-standing buildings in the world.
 The name of the complex stems from the Maltese word ġgant, which reflects the magnitude of the temple's size.
 Many of the temples are in the form of five semicircular rooms connected at the centre.
-It has been suggested that these might have represented the head, arms, and legs of a deity, since one of the commonest kinds of statue found in these temples comprises obese human figures, popularly termed "fat ladies" despite their ambiguity of gender, and often considered to represent fertility.
+It has been suggested that these might have represented the head, arms, and legs of a deity, since one of the most common kinds of statue found in these temples comprises figures of fat female figures, popularly termed "fat ladies", and often considered to represent fertility.

 The civilization which built the temples lasted for about 1,500 years until about 2350 BC, at which point the culture seems to have disappeared.
 There is speculation about what might have happened and whether they were completely wiped out or assimilated, but it is thought that the collapse occurred due to climate conditions and drought.

-Prof. Malone has stated: "We can learn a lot from the mistakes made by the first Maltese.
+Malone has stated: "We can learn a lot from the mistakes made by the first Maltese.
 The lack of water, coupled with the destruction of soil that takes centuries to form, can cause the failure of a civilisation.
 The second group of inhabitants to Malta in 3850–2350 BC managed their resources adequately and harnessed soil and food for over 1,500 years.
 It was only when climate conditions and drought became so extreme that they failed."

 Between 2600 and 2400 BC, half of those who died were children.